Home » Event information

 Full event information will follow HERE

-Open Race Prize Money in the Senior races (for both genders) is as below;
+Open Race Prize Money in the Senior races (for both genders) will follow when confirmed;

 Details of British Only Prize Money will follow HERE